MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/how-to-get-room-lists-by-using-ews-in-exchange.md

 description: "Learn how to get a list of all the room lists in your organization or a single room list from an Exchange server by using the EWS Managed API or EWS."
 ---

-# How to: Get room lists by using EWS in Exchange
+# Get room lists by using EWS in Exchange

 Learn how to get a list of all the room lists in your organization or a single room list from an Exchange server by using the EWS Managed API or EWS.